 Structure 7 appeared to be in fair condition with some settlement of the rock riprap material but no visual damage to the weir or erosion around the embankment tie-ins.
 The settlement of Structure 7 has been uniform with no breaches of the bank tie-ins.
+Soundings indicate a depth of 7.0' which would correspond to an elevation of -5.0' NAVD88.
 We are not recommending maintenance of Structure 7 at this time.
 All warning signs and their supports appear to be in good condition.
 (See Appendix B, Photos 6 through 8)